 The sickening sound of metal slicing through bone was quickly followed by the scream.
 Pain, fear.
 Skoll could feel it.
 Smell it.
 Taste it.
 As he steadied himself to make the killing blow against the prone elf before him, Skoll sensed danger.
 Senses from two heads simultaneously gathering data from his surroundings, heightening his awareness, making him ever vigilant, keeping him safe.
 Skoll trusted his instincts, and spun around just in time to parry a mighty dwarf warhammer that would have shattered his shoulder.
 Skoll recognised the dwarf immediately, Thrommel of the Ironbeard clan.
 It took all of the ettin’s might to stall the dwarf’s hammer blow and fend off the immediate follow-up strike.
 Skoll knew he’d been frustratingly close to driving the elf from this place, but he could only growl in rage as she slunk away, all of his attention required to prevent the dwarf from braining him with his infernal hammer.

 Skoll ran towards the priestess as she drew yet another soul out of the ground.
-There were now two of the blue spectres whirling around her, in some kind of macabre dance.
+There were now two of the blue spectres whirling around her in some kind of macabre dance.
 She seemed renewed, most of her wounds healed, and she was clearly braced to fight this time as Skoll bore down on her.
 Although the instincts of his race urged him to charge head-long into melee, he fought the urge and instead drew on the reservoir of will that his two minds, joined in unity purpose, granted him.
-This formidable will was the root of what had bought him such grand status amongst all the orcs of Athien, and here in this place, it could rend the earth itself.
-Bending his mind to the task, Skoll drew deeply from the power vested within the Effigy that had summoned him, and magical energies surged through his body, contorting his muscles and popping veins in his neck, to the point where he thought he may burst.
-The release was ecstatic as a pulse of pure energy rumbled outward from his feet in all directions, staining the ground red as it passed.
-The wave reached the elf before she could react, her gaze moved from the ground to Skoll, and the realisation of what was to come dawned in her.
+This formidable will was the root of what had bought him such grand status among all the orcs of Athien, and here in Between, as that will could rend the earth itself.
+Bending his mind to the task, Skoll drew deeply from the power vested within the Effigy that had summoned him sending magical energies surging through his body.
+His muscles contorted and veins popped from his neck, to the point where he thought he may burst.
+The release was sheer ecstasy as a pulse of pure energy rumbled outward from Skoll's feet in all directions, staining the ground red as it passed.
+The wave reached the elf before she could react, her gaze moved from the ground to Skoll, and the realisation of what was to come dawned on her.

 He whirled around to survey his surroundings once again.
-The sounds of battle reverberated around the ancient amphitheatre they had been summoned to, grey and bleak in the half-light of the plane of Shadow.
-The dwarf had somehow survived to continue his struggle with Thorgar, and Skoll could see further of that the rest of his war band was faltering without their two largest fighters to hold off the enemy.
+The sounds of battle reverberated around the ancient amphitheatre they had been summoned to, grey and bleak in the half-light of the plane of shadow.
+Thrommel had somehow survived and continued his struggle with Thorgar, and Skoll could see beyond them the rest of his war band faltering without their two largest fighters to hold off the enemy.
 He hardened his grip on his massive axe and bellowed a war cry plunging headlong back into the fray.
 Today he would gain much power before the battle was done.